Brand identity online – what it is and why do you need it?

 Let’s start with the basics.
 In order to grasp the role of brand identity, you have to understand what a brand actually is and what role it plays.
 In fact, the brand is the essence of your company.
 It should show everything you want to communicate to your customers.
 That’s why we can say that each brand comes with a set of attributes, benefits, and even the culture behind it.
 That’s why many people think that Mercedes is a perfect example of German precision and Ferraris embody the Italian spirit.

-The brand is also what people think about your company.
+The brand is also what people think about your company and what associations they have about your brand name and logo design.
 Frequently, it’s a result of the quality of your products or their features.
 Again, an example from the motor industry – many customers think that Alfa Romeos are unreliable.
 Some time ago, many customers believed that these cars were unreliable, and that fact still reflects today’s company’s image even after many years.

 The brand identity of your company

 We could say that brand identity is your brand on the production level.
 It’s how it looks and feels.
 There are five essential elements that make up every brand identity:

 - Additional graphic and textual elements (icons, ads, social media profiles, websites, etc.)

 Some time ago, there was this experiment where Internet users were asked to identify a brand based on its color palette.
 Perhaps you’ve seen it:

 image source: https://www.ceotodaymagazine.com/2018/01/colour-increases-brand-recognition-by-80-but-how-many-brands-can-you-recognise/

 In most cases, users had no problems matching the presented brand colors with a specific brand.
 Only Harrods gave users some hard time (only 12% guessed it correctly), and so did Tiffany & Co (17%).
 On the other hand, over 90% of users guessed Google correctly, and McDonald’s – 84%.